unfoldedcircle/core-api/README.md

 implementations and developer examples.

 **Any major version zero (`0.y.z`) is for initial development and may change at any time!**
-I.e. SemVer rules don't apply yet, backward compatibility for minor releases is not yet established, anything MAY change at any time!
+I.e. backward compatibility for minor releases is not yet established, anything MAY change at any time!

 ## Recent changes